JohnLockwood/johnlockwood.github.io/about.md

 ---
-title: Page without sidebar
+title: About ParticleWave
-subtitle: Demo page without the sidebar
+subtitle: Based on a demo page with a sidebar
 layout: page
-show_sidebar: false
+show_sidebar: true
+permalink: /about/
 ---
 # About ParticleWave